-Hunter received his law degree from the University of Oklahoma and his undergraduate degree from Oklahoma State University.
-He is married to Cheryl Plaxico Hunter, and they have two sons, Barrett and Brock.
+Hunter received his law degree from the University of Oklahoma College of Law and his undergraduate degree from Oklahoma State University.
+He is the first OSU alumni to serve as Oklahoma attorney general.

 He grew up on a family farm in Garfield County, south of Enid, where he graduated from Pioneer High School.

 He has been married to his wife Cheryl for 38 years.
 They have two adult sons and a daughter-in-law, Barrett, his wife Rachael and Brock.